 This pattern might be able to explain why a page being rewritten by Google appears to have higher click through rate (CTR) since users are more likely to click on a result where their search keywords are easier to identify.
 However, you shouldn’t rely on Google’s rewritten funtion to do this job for you, make sure you keep the most important and high value keywords as close to the front as possible and delete all unnecessary noise in the title tag.

-Pattern 7: Google Tends to Extract Heading on the Page As the Rewritten Title Tag When the Heading Is More Relevant to the Page
+Pattern 7: Google Tends to Extract the Heading on the Page As the Rewritten Title Tag When the Heading Is More Relevant to the Page

-When the heading on the page is more related to the most relevant keywords ranked on the page, Google may extract it as the rewritten title tag.
-When this happens, Google sometimes will automatically add the brand name to the end of the title.
-The connector between the brand name and the other text is usually replaced with “-” instead of “|”.
+When the page’s heading is more related to the most relevant keywords ranked on the page, Google may extract it as the rewritten title tag.
+When this happens, Google sometimes automatically adds the brand name to the end of the title.
+The connector between the brand name and the other text is usually replaced with “-” instead of “|.”

 Tips from this pattern: